-Peel CAS should account for a 3 year term for annual subscriptions assuming no RFP's or changes are anticipated to take place in that time period Prior to commencement, any competitive or non-competitive procurement of goods and non-consulting services must be approved by an appropriate authority in accordance with Appendix A: Procurement Activity & Delegation of Authority.
+Peel CAS should account for a 3 year term for annual IT related subscriptions unless an RFP or changes are anticipated within that timeframe, any competitive or non-competitive procurement of goods and non-consulting services must be approved by an appropriate authority in accordance with Appendix A: Procurement Activity & Delegation of Authority.
+However, for new contracts valued over \$121,200, including IT contracts, the total contract term (including any extensions) must not exceed two years unless a Procurement Rationale Report is documented and submitted to the relevant funding ministry at least 45 days before the procurement is released.